-The Serial Settings dialog box appears (see figure below).
+2. The Serial Settings dialog box appears.
+See the figure below.

-- 10. From the Serial Settings dialog box, click All to select all the serial data. - 11.
+- 3. From the Serial Settings dialog box, click All to select all the serial data or use the left or right arrows to select what you need. - 4.
 Click OK.
-The Serialization Indexes text box updates (see figure below).
+The Serialization Indexes text box updates (see the figure below).